 The trail along here is not completely obvious.
 If you look closely, you should see a sort of outline of shorter grass.
 This is the trail.
 Don’t worry too much if you can’t see it.
 Just head over the hill and make your way down in a right diagonal direction.

-You will soon pick up the dirt trail again where it guides you gently downhill.
+You will soon pick up the dirt trail again, where it then guides you gently downhill.

-You will even find a lovely scenic bench where you can sit to admire the view.
+Somewhere along here, you will find a lovely scenic bench where you can sit to admire the view.
 I might even say this was my favourite view of the walk.
 Probably in part because I did not expect it.
 Truth be told, after we walked away from Old Harry Rocks and passed Studland, I wasn’t expecting much more from this walk.
 And the best part, is that this section of the walk back into Swanage, was pretty quiet, away from the crowds around Old Harry.

 Once you have enjoyed the view enough, continue following the trail downhill.
 It will lead you through a gate and then along a trail surrounded by bushes and stuff.
 Then past a few houses (picture below) and through another gate, and then finally down the back of some more houses.